top1944/duckuments/docs/17_setup/1_9_github_basics.md

 ## Setting up global configurations for Git

-On your laptop, set up git, with the following commands:
+Finally, set up Git options, with the following commands:

-    laptop / duckiebot $ git config --global user.email "<email>"
+    $ git config --global user.email "![email]"
-    laptop / duckiebot $ git config --global user.name "<name>"
+    $ git config --global user.name  "![full name]"

-The email will be public in our repository’s history.
+The email will be public in our repository's history.

-Also do this, and it doesn’t matter if you don’t know what it is:
+Also do this, and it doesn't matter if you don't know what it is:

-    laptop / duckiebot $ git config --global push.default simple
+    $ git config --global push.default simple